 #5.Explore Edinburgh neighbourhoods

 Like Stockbridge, located towards the north.
 It’s filled with little antique and crafts shops, artisan bakeries, river walks and gourmet food shops.
-From here, you can enjoy Water of Leith, historical Dean Village and the beautiful Royal Botanical Gardens.
+From here, you can enjoy the Water of Leith, historical Dean Village and the beautiful Royal Botanical Gardens.
 The area is very popular with writers, artists, and musicians, with one of its famous residents being the lead singer from ‘Garbage.’
 I love its positive vibe.

 Grassmarket, once a livestock marketplace dating back to 1477, is another excellent and lively neighbourhood to visit and even to base yourself in when visiting Edinburgh.
 Expect cobbled streets, eventful pubs and smashing vegan & vegetarian cafes and restaurants like Pumpkin Brown.